-Our latest children's book combines the words of human rights heroes such as Nelson Mandela, the Dalai Lama, Anne Frank, Chief Standing Bear, Malala Yousafzai and Aung San Suu Kyi with beautiful illustrations from international artists including Oliver Jeffers and Chris Riddell.
+Our latest children's book combines the words of human rights heroes such as Nelson Mandela, the Dalai Lama, Anne Frank, Chief Standing Bear and Malala Yousafzai with beautiful illustrations from international artists including Oliver Jeffers and Chris Riddell.

 This inspirational book empowers children across the world to explore our hard-won rights and understand how precious they are.
 It follows on from Amnesty's award-winning We Are All Born Free.